mikemccand/chromium-compact-language-detector/README.txt

     the content (note you still must pass UTF-8 encoded bytes).
 This gives a hint that can bias the detector somewhat.
 NOTE: this is currently not working.

+  * pickSummaryLanguage (default is False): if False, CLD will always return the top matching language as the answer.
+If True, it will sometimes pick 2nd or 3rd match (for example, if English and X match, where X (not UNK) is big enough, assume the English is boilerplate and return X).
+In simple testing accuracy seems to suffer a bit (XX to YY %) when this is True so I've defaulted to False.

+  * removeWeakLanguages (default is True): if a match isn't strong enough, delete it.
+This ensures some amount of confidence when a language is returned.